 Also known as the Weber County Ice Sheet, the Ice Sheet is set on the campus of Weber State University, providing locals and visitors with access to a recreational training center and sports complex for figure skating, ice hockey, and curling events.

 The Ice Sheet is owned and operated by Weber County.
-It has hosted several World Curling Federation-sanctioned events and today is home to the Ogden Mustangs, a junior ice hockey team in the United States Premier Hockey League, and the Weber State University men’s hockey team.
-This location was also the place where the Olympic curling competition was held in 2002.
+It has hosted several World Curling Federation-sanctioned events.
+Today, it is home to the Ogden Mustangs, a junior ice hockey team in the United States Premier Hockey League, and the Weber State University men’s hockey team.
+This location was also where the Olympic curling competition was held in 2002.

 The Ice Sheet is also open for public skating, lessons, and local competitions for hockey, speed skating, figure skating, and curling.
 The arena also hosts various ice shows and other events popular among locals and visitors.